-- Use ice auger and ice saws to cut a hole into the sea ice (size: 75x75cm). - If ice is thicker than 1.5m likely no hole big enough for sediment traps can be made. - Than deploy only PP through ice auger hole as soon as the incubations are ready (spiked water samples from CTD and from above mentioned). - For sediment traps you can use an open lead close to the ship (not for PP/BP) (risk: leads can close).
+- Use ice auger and ice saws to cut a hole into the sea ice (size: 75x75cm). - If ice is thicker than 1.5m likely no hole big enough for sediment traps can be made. - If so deploy only PP through ice hole as soon as the incubations are ready (spiked water samples from CTD and from above mentioned). - For sediment traps an open lead close to the ship can be used (not for PP/BP) (risk: leads can close). - Remove slush and pieces of ice from the hole using a sieve.